Software Help

 The Bottom Line

 CoinTracker is legit, safe, and accurate for the portfolios it is built for: clean activity on major US exchanges.
 For that user, it is one of the smoother paths to a finished crypto tax report.
-For heavy DeFi, high volume, or tangled multi-year history, treat it as the starting point and bring in a crypto CPA to reconcile and sign off.
+For heavy DeFi, high volume, or tangled multi-year history, treat it as the starting point and bring in a crypto tax specialist to reconcile and sign off.

 If you are second-guessing your CoinTracker numbers or a 1099-DA mismatch has you worried, that is exactly the kind of review we handle.
+See when to bring in a CoinTracker expert for the signs it is time.

-Free 15-minute crypto tax review
+Free 15-min review

 Key Takeaways